Esri/hub-py/README.md

 myHub.initiatives()
 ```

 fetches a list containing all the initiatives within this Hub.
-Click here for more information about the features supported.
+Click [here](https://github.com/esridc/hub-py/wiki/Implemented-methods-and-its-usage) for more information about the functionality supported.

 ### Future versions will allow: